mistertest/cloud-choice/README.md

 You can now easily install Cloud Choice from the browser like others native apps on your os Desktop Windows, Linux, Mac and Os mobile, Android and Ios.

+<b>Bug fixes</b><br>
+- Js issues on mobile App resolved
+- The button search of the virtual keyboard close the keyboard
+- Better responsive design and UX

 <b>Optimisations Roadmap</b>
 - better optimisation of speed search results
 - More light with data and media compression (gzip, webp...)